 Configure Developers and Teams

 Your knowledge maps are based on colors to give you an accessible high-level overview.
 The system will automatically assign a distinct color to each top contributor in your codebase on the first analysis.
-But you still need to assign a color to the other developers if you want to identify them in the visualizations.
-Similarly, you can define teams of developers and assign each team a color as well.
+Similarly, you can define teams of developers and the system will assign a distinct color to each.

 Sample on colored knowledge maps